shenlab-sinai/chip-seq_preprocess/README.md

 * [IGVTools](http://www.broadinstitute.org/igv/igvtools)
 * [PhantomPeak](http://code.google.com/p/phantompeakqualtools/) __In fact, the script **run_spp_nodups.R** is from PhantomPeak, but PhantomPeak still need to be installed in R.__
 * [ngs.plot](https://code.google.com/p/ngsplot/)
+* If cluster supporting needed, [drmaa_for_python](https://pypi.python.org/pypi/drmaa) is needed.
+Now only LSF is supported, but it is easy to modify it to fit your demands.

 Install above softwares and make sure they are in $PATH.